teamhart-nl/backend/README.md

 Install requirements with `pip install -r /path/to/requirements.txt`

-Flask can be run simply with `flask run`
+Flask can be run simply with `python app.py`

 ## Creating distribution
 1. build the frontend with `npm run build`